GoogleCloudPlatform/community/tutorials/k3s-anthos-edge-ai/index.md

 ####
 **Verify connection to K3s**

+Once registered, you'll see a new entry shown in Anthos console, however, to access the registered cluster, you'll need to [log in and authenticate to the cluster](https://cloud.google.com/anthos/multicluster-management/console/logging-in).
+Per best practice, you will use Google Cloud Identity to login to the cluster.

 Exit the VM and return to Cloud Shell.
 Connect to remote K3s cluster from GCP by running the command below: